Dodge & Cox

-Dodge & Cox is an American mutual fund company, founded in 1930 by Van Duyn Dodge and E. Morris Cox, that provides professional investment management services.
+Dodge & Cox is a San Francisco based investment firm, founded in 1930 by Van Duyn Dodge and E. Morris Cox, that provides professional investment management services.

 Background

-Dodge and Cox specializes in value investing and has been described as "best known for its conservatively managed funds with solid track records and modest fees."
+Dodge & Cox specializes in value investing and often uses contrarian strategies by emphasizing companies which they believe have good long-term prospects but have suffered temporary setbacks.
+The firm has been described as "best known for its conservatively managed funds with solid track records and modest fees."
 Having been created during the Great Depression, the firm has "a razor sharp focus on capital preservation".
 Co-founder E. Morris Cox, who worked at the firm into his 90s, objected to widespread practices he considered unethical during the early 20th Century history of investment banking and thus Dodge & Cox developed policies putting customer interests as a top priority.
 Dodge & Cox practices a team-based management strategy and as of 2020, the firm had US$325 billion in assets under management, and one of their funds was among the largest 25 American mutual funds.

 Headquartered in San Francisco, California, the company offers six no-load mutual funds as of December 2020: a domestic stock fund, an international stock fund, a balanced fund, an income fund, a global stock fund, and a global bond fund.
 In August 2020, Dodge & Cox filed a registration statement with the SEC for an emerging markets stock fund.
+The emerging markets fund opened to the public in May, 2021.
+Dodge & Cox has never obsoleted a mutual fund.